GoogleCloudPlatform/activation-model-scanner/README.md

 Tested architectures:
 - Llama 3.1/3.2 family
 - Gemma 2 family
 - Qwen 2.5 family
 - Mistral family

 ## Limitations

-1. **Base models**: Pre-trained models without instruction tuning naturally have weaker safety directions.
-AMS may flag these as "unsafe" even though they were never intended to have safety training.
+1. **Base models:** Pre-trained models without instruction tuning naturally have weaker safety directions.
+AMS may flag these as unsafe even though they were never intended to have safety training.

-2. **False negatives**: Sophisticated attacks that preserve safety directions while introducing vulnerabilities may not be detected.
+2. **False negatives:** Sophisticated attacks that preserve safety directions while introducing vulnerabilities may not be detected.

-3. **Threshold tuning**: The 2σ threshold works well across tested models but may need adjustment for specific use cases.
+3. **Threshold tuning:** The 2σ threshold works well across tested models but may need adjustment for specific use cases.

-4. **Concept coverage**: Current concepts focus on direct harm prevention.
+4. **Concept coverage:** Current concepts focus on direct harm prevention.
 Subtle harms (bias, manipulation) may require additional concepts.

 ## Contributing